yogthos/lein-asset-minifier/README.md

 lein minify-assets watch
 ```

-When using profiles, you'll also need to specify the profile to watch:
+When using profiles, you can also specify the profile to watch, will default to dev:

 ```
-lein minify-assets watch dev
+lein minify-assets watch release
 ```

 The minifier can also be added as a hook and will minify assets during the compile step.